-- Italian sausages are always a great dinner option for those following gluten-free, dairy-free, low-carb, or keto lifestyles!
+- Boiled Italian sausage is always a great dinner option for those following gluten-free, dairy-free, low-carb, or keto lifestyles!

 - A great option for meal-prepping, boiled sausage can stay in your fridge for several days before you grill or fry them.

 - This whole recipe needs just two ingredients